p2pcommons/specs/module.md

 RECOMMENDED to use WikiData item identifiers for consistent disambiguation.

-`p2pcommons.main` MUST be a string containing one relative path but MUST NOT refer to a relative home or relative parent directory and MUST NOT refer to a dotfile (e.g., `./.example.json`).
+`p2pcommons.main` MUST be an empty string or a string containing one relative path and MUST NOT refer to a relative home or relative parent directory.
+The path MUST NOT refer to a dotfile (e.g., `./.example.json`).
 The relative path SHOULD refer to a valid file within the Hyperdrive (see also [Registration](#registration)).
 The `./` part of a relative path MAY be included.